 - Senior Lunch Program.
 Help create an inviting atmosphere for elderly neighbors by serving meals with a smile at one of 15 dining rooms across San Francisco.
 One-times groups of 3 to 6 people are welcome.
 We are also seeking individuals to volunteer once a week for a six-month commitment.
 Learn more and get involved by emailing [email protected].

 If you are interested in volunteering on a one-time basis, please consider:

-- Volunteering at Special Events - Lend a hand at our fundraising events, including food festivals, concerts and fashion shows.
+- Volunteering at Special Events - Special event opportunities include festivals, galas and partnership events.
 Learn more.

 - Volunteering as a Group - We host one-time volunteer groups of up to 12 people in our kitchen and grocery centers.
 Bring your co-workers, classmates, family and friends for a great experience.
 Learn more.

 - Volunteering from Home – Making birthday cards for Project Open Hand clients is a great volunteer project for kids, youth groups and classrooms - and for anyone who loves crafty projects.
 Learn more.